Euro Challenge

 What’s in it for students and teachers?

-• Expense-paid trip to Chicago for the Midwest regional round and to New York City for teams that advance to the semi-final round (Limited travel grants and substitute teacher fees available, apply early!)**
+• Subsidized trip to Chicago for the Midwest regional round and to New York City for teams that advance to the semi-final round (Limited travel grants and substitute teacher fees available, apply early!)**

-• Opportunity to present to experts at Federal Reserve Banks of New York and Chicago
+• Opportunity to present to experts at the Federal Reserve Bank of New York

 • All competing students will get a certificate of accomplishment